Charalampos Tzoulis

-Charalampos (Haris) Tzoulis is an internationally recognized expert in movement disorders and neurodegenerative diseases who has made several scientific contributions, especially in the understanding of mitochondrial dysfunction and NAD metabolism in Parkinson's disease.
+Charalampos (Haris) Tzoulis is an internationally recognized expert in movement disorders and neurodegeneration who has made several scientific contributions, especially in the understanding of mitochondrial dysfunction and NAD metabolism in Parkinson's disease.
+He is also recognized for his leadership of several national research centers and initiatives focused on prevention, diagnosis, and treatment of neurodegenerative diseases.
+Beyond his research activities, Tzoulis is actively engaged in public outreach through media appearances, collaborations with patient organizations, and dialogue with policymakers on brain health.